benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/2-Structs.md

     point.Y = 4
     fmt.Println(point.X) //prints 2
     fmt.Println(point.Y) //prints 4
 ```

 ## Initializing a struct with struct literals

-Struct literals are used to initialize a structs fields.
+Struct literals are used to initialize a struct's fields.
 They are used with the following syntax:

 ```go
     point := Point{2, 4}  // v1 has type Point,